Abusalah0/2048/README.md

 # 2048
-the famous 2048 game, using C and the ncurses API
+the 2048 game in C using the ncurses API